jafudi/flexpair-website/index.md

 - if you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions

 In any other case, we would love to have you as our valued customer.

+### Mission Statement

+To enable effective and human-friendly remote work that contributes to a fair distribution of intellectual property.

 ### Market Analysis